Transcript: Can Cranberry Juice Treat Bladder Infections?

-How could any bacteria cause a bladder infection without just getting flushed away--literally?
-Certainly if you’re not drinking enough, or men who have prostate enlargement and can’t empty completely, leaving behind a stagnant pool, but in most people there should be a constant flow of water through there.
-Well bladder infection-causing E. coli evolved these finger-like projections (fiubrae) that they use to stick to the walls of the bladder so they don’t get washed away.
+How could any bacteria cause a bladder infection without just getting flushed away, literally?
+Certainly, if you’re not drinking enough, or men who have prostate enlargement and can’t empty completely, leaving behind a stagnant pool.
+But, in most people, there should be a constant flow of water through there.
+Well, bladder infection-causing E. coli evolved these finger-like projections that they use to stick to the walls of the bladder, so they don’t get washed away.

-Well the best way to prevent infections is to not get infected in the first place, which may involve the avoidance of chicken, as I’ve already discussed, so you’re not constantly re-infecting yourself.
-But if that doesn’t work, if your gut remains stubbornly colonized with these bad bladder bugs, various tested cranberry products appear to reduce the recurrence of bladder infections by about 35%, not as effective as antibiotics but doesn't foster antibiotic resistance and has fewer side effects.
+Well, the best way to prevent infections is to not get infected in the first place— which may involve the avoidance of chicken, as I’ve already discussed, so you’re not constantly reinfecting yourself.
+But, if that doesn’t work, if your gut remains stubbornly colonized with these bad bladder bugs, various tested cranberry products appear to reduce the recurrence of bladder infections by about 35%.
+Not as effective as antibiotics, but cranberries don’t foster antibiotic resistance, and have fewer side effects.

-There’s no good evidence to suggest cranberries are an effective treatment, though, which makes sense, right?
-Cranberries prevent the initial adherence, but that occurs at the start of the infection, but when the infection is present and already stuck there's no clinical data to suggest that cranberries are effective in the treatment of urinary tract infections, meaning it doesn't work better than placebo, but placebos work!
+There’s good evidence to suggest that cranberries are effective for prevention, but not as an effective treatment; that makes sense, right?
+Cranberries prevent the initial adherence, but, that occurs at the start of the infection.
+When the infection is present, it’s already stuck there.
+Then, there’s no clinical data to suggest that cranberries are effective in the treatment of urinary tract infections—meaning cranberries don’t work better than placebo.
+But, placebos work!
 For example, ibuprofen seems to work just as good as antibiotics for the treatment of uncomplicated urinary tract infections.

-Now some people you really do need to treat with antibiotics—pregnant women, children, men, those with kidney infections, systemic symptoms like nausea and vomiting, but for most healthy women, bladder infections just go away on their own without antibiotics.
-So all the women who drink cranberry juice and have their symptoms disappear may falsely attribute their recovery to the juice, but when it comes to most UTIs, nothing works!
-Nothing, in fact, actually works, leading doctors try to figure out how they can harness the placebo effect themselves.
+So, all the women who drink cranberry juice and have their symptoms disappear may falsely attribute their recovery to the juice.
+But, when it comes to most UTIs, nothing works!
+Nothing, in fact, actually works—leading doctors to try to figure out how they can harness the placebo effect for themselves.